RiverDave/RiverDave/README.md

 ## 🔧 Open Source Contributions
-- 🛠 [ClangIR](https://github.com/llvm/clangir/pulls?q=is%3Aopen%2Cclosed+is%3Apr+author%3ARiverDave+) - Performing Platform specific code-generation (X86 & Aarch64)
+- 🛠 [ClangIR](https://github.com/llvm/clangir/pulls?q=is%3Aopen%2Cclosed+is%3Apr+author%3ARiverDave+) - Actively contributing to platform-specific code generation (X86 & AArch64) and intrinsic lowering for the experimental ClangIR project, aiming to transform the way Clang lowers C++ to LLVM IR.
-- 🌐 [Clang-Tidy](https://github.com/llvm/llvm-project/pulls?q=is%3Apr+author%3ARiverDave+is%3Aclosed) – Contributed and helped improve diagnostics for better C++ developer tooling.
+- 🌐 [Clang-Tidy](https://github.com/llvm/llvm-project/pulls?q=is%3Apr+author%3ARiverDave+is%3Aclosed) –  The most widely used and influential linter for C++.
+Contributed and helped improve diagnostics for better C++ developer tooling.